Au-lit/cpp_tour/8-Inheritance.md

 // in a function we can now write
 Sutdent maybeYou;
-maybeYou.name = "???"; // we got it from Human
+maybeYou.name = "???"; // we got name from Human
 ```